Roman Herzog: Political career

 Herzog's political career began in 1973, as a representative of the state (Land) of Rhineland-Palatinate in the Federal government in Bonn.
 He served as State Minister for Culture and Sports in the Baden-Württemberg State Government led by Minister-President Lothar Späth from 1978.
-In 1980 he was elected to the Landtag of Baden-Württemberg and took over the State Ministry of the Interior.
-As the regional interior minister, he attracted attention when he imposed a levy on nonapproved demonstrations and his proposal for the police to be equipped with rubber-bullet guns.
+In 1980, he was elected to the Landtag of Baden-Württemberg and took over the State Ministry of the Interior.
+As the regional interior minister, he attracted attention when he imposed a levy on non-approved demonstrations and his proposal for the police to be equipped with rubber-bullet guns.

 Herzog was long active in the Protestant Church in Germany.
 Until 1980, he was head of the Chamber for Public Responsibility of this church, and, beginning in 1982, he was a member of the synod.
 In 1983 Herzog was elected a judge at the Federal Constitutional Court of Germany (Bundesverfassungsgericht) in Karlsruhe, replacing Ernst Benda.
 From 1987 until 1994, he also served as the president of the Court, this time replacing Wolfgang Zeidler.
 In September 1994, he was succeeded in that office by Jutta Limbach.

 President of Germany, 1994–1999

 Already in 1993, Chancellor Helmut Kohl had selected Herzog as candidate for the 1994 presidential election, after his previous choice, the Saxon State Minister of Justice, Steffen Heitmann, had to withdraw because of an uproar about statements he made on the German past, ethnic conflict and the role of women.
 By early 1994, however, leaders of the Free Democrats, the junior members of Kohl's coalition government, expressed support for Johannes Rau, the candidate whom the opposition Social Democrats nominated.
 German media also speculated that other potential candidates included Kurt Masur and Walther Leisler Kiep.
 The former Foreign Minister, Hans Dietrich Genscher refused to run.

 Herzog was elected President of Germany by the Federal Assembly (Bundesversammlung) on 23 May 1994.
 In the decisive third round of voting, he won the support of the Free Democrats.
 Their decision was taken as a sign that the coalition remained firm.

 Herzog took office as Federal President on 1 July 1994.
 He participated in the commemorations of the 50th anniversary of the Warsaw Uprising during the Nazi occupation of Poland in 1994.
 In a widely commended speech, he paid tribute to the Polish fighters and people and asked Poles for "forgiveness for what has been done to you by the Germans".
-In the speech, he strongly emphasized the enormity of anguish the Polish people suffered through Nazi Germany but he also made an indirect reference to the sufferings that the Germans experienced in World War II.
+In the speech, he strongly emphasized the enormity of anguish the Polish people suffered through Nazi Germany, but he also made an indirect reference to the sufferings that the Germans experienced in World War II.